Update on COVID Relief Aid - Udaipur News | Udaipur Latest News | udaipur local news । Udaipur Updates

 Government of India has been receiving international cooperation of COVID-19 relief medical supplies and equipment since 27th April 2021 from different countries/organisations.
 These are being promptly dispatched/delivered to the States and UTs.

-Major consignments received on 26/27th May 2021 from Canada, Germany, Bahrain (Indian and Bahrain Organisations), Robert Bosch (Germany)
+Major consignments received on 26/28th May 2021 from Turkey, Indian Business Association (Taiwan), Roche (Switzerland) and Eli Lily

 |Consignments